How to Play Television Game Shows

 in Your Nursing Home

 Do your residents enjoy watching television game shows?
-Consider adding the game shows to your monthly activity program with these following tips:
+Consider adding the game shows to your monthly activity calendar with these following tips:

 - Family Feud.
 Print out a few Family Feud questions and write out the answers and points to the questions on a white board.
 Cover the answers with pieces of construction paper.
 To play the game, divide residents into two teams.
 Give the first person from each team an item (like a piece of candy or a pen) to hold while you ask a question for only those two people.
 Tell the two residents to throw the item on the floor (the buzzer) but not to give the answer until you call on them.
 When you have decided who threw their item on the floor first, ask that person for an answer.
 If that person gets the top answer on the board, ask them if their team wants to play or pass to the other team.
 Continue asking residents to name more answers to that question until the team gets three strikes.
 At that time, ask the opposing team for an answer that is on the board.
 Be sure to keep track of the points to see who wins.
 To play the final round, ask two members of the winning team, at different times, five other Family Feud questions and see if their answers score at least 200 points total.
 Award prizes to the winning team.